 Artists, Scientists and Technologists are resident at SBCAST.
 SBCAST also may appeal to academics, scholars and designers from a range of disciplines.

 How can I live and work at SBCAST?

 Please consider applying by sending your Curriculum Vitae and Letter of Intent!
 You can find the Residency form here.

 Visit our Rental Application.

 Can I live at SBCAST without needing an additional personal Working Studio?

 Yes, it’s not required to have a personal Working Studio at SBCAST, in order to live there.
 Living Studios are available to be rented separately.
 SBCAST provides some shared communal facilities for Living Studio residents.
-These include two Exhibition, Community Room and Classroom spaces.

 Can I work at SBCAST without needing to live there?